gillian-guide/gillian-guide.github.io/docs/essential-modding/zolikapatch.en.md

 # ZolikaPatch
 !!! warning "Compatibility"
     This mod is not compatible with the Complete Edition.
-Other game patches are compatible with this mod.
+Other game patches are compatible with it.

 This mod aims to fix & improve various things in GTA IV, as well as greatly improve the [multiplayer](../../multiplayer) experience.
 You can read the changelog [here](https://zolika1351.pages.dev/mods/ivpatch).